Ready for winter sensory play?

 The following day, pop the circles out of your muffin tin.

-Add the circles of ice to your under the bed storage bin.
+Add the circles of ice into your sensory bin.
+Here I am using an under the bed storage bin.

 Add colored WARM water.